Nurses Revision

 Statistical data refers to all numerical descriptions of events, things, or objects.
 They take the form of counting or measurements, e.g., sex and age distribution of children with diarrheal diseases, clinically diagnosed cases of malaria.

-Note that results are presented according to the objectives of the study.
+Note that results are presented according to the specific objectives of the study.

 Statistical Methods